databricks/terraform-provider-databricks/CONTRIBUTING.md

    d.SetId(string(id))
    return nil
   },
-  Read: func(ctx context.Context, d *schema.ResourceData, c *common.DatabricksClient) error {
+  Read: func(ctx context.Context, d *schema.ResourceData, c common.DatabricksAPI) error {
    i, err := NewExampleApi(ctx, c).Read(d.Id())
    if err != nil {
     return err
    }
    return common.StructToData(i.Spec, exampleSchema, d) },
-  Update: func(ctx context.Context, d *schema.ResourceData, c *common.DatabricksClient) error {
+  Update: func(ctx context.Context, d *schema.ResourceData, c common.DatabricksAPI) error {
    var e Example
    common.DataToStructPointer(d, exampleSchema, &e)
    return NewExampleApi(ctx, c).Update(d.Id(), e)
   },
-  Delete: func(ctx context.Context, d *schema.ResourceData, c *common.DatabricksClient) error {
+  Delete: func(ctx context.Context, d *schema.ResourceData, c common.DatabricksAPI) error {
    return NewExampleApi(ctx, c).Delete(d.Id())
   },
  }.ToResource()
 }
 ```

-*Add the resource to the top-level provider.* Simply add the resource to the provider definition in `provider/provider.go`.
+_Add the resource to the top-level provider._ Simply add the resource to the provider definition in `provider/provider.go`.

-*Write unit tests for your resource.* To write your unit tests, you can make use of `ResourceFixture` and `HTTPFixture` structs defined in the `qa` package.
+_Write unit tests for your resource._ To write your unit tests, you can make use of `ResourceFixture` and `HTTPFixture` structs defined in the `qa` package.
 This starts a fake HTTP server, asserting that your resource provdier generates the correct request for a given HCL template body for your resource.
 Update tests should have `InstanceState` field in order to test various corner-cases, like `ForceNew` schemas.
 It's possible to expect fixture to require new resource by specifying `RequiresNew` field.
 With the help of `qa.ResourceCornerCases` and `qa.ResourceFixture` one can achieve 100% code coverage for all of the new code.

 A simple example: